The Last Five Years

 The Last Five Years is a musical written by Jason Robert Brown.
 It premiered at Chicago's Northlight Theatre in 2001 and was then produced Off-Broadway in March 2002.
-Since then it has had numerous productions both in the United States and internationally.
+Since then it has had numerous productions, both in the United States and internationally, and a Broadway production in 2025.

 The story explores a five-year relationship between Jamie Wellerstein, a rising novelist, and Cathy Hiatt, a struggling actress.
 The show uses a form of storytelling in which Jamie's story is told in chronological order (starting just after the couple have first met) and Cathy's story is told in reverse chronological order (beginning the show at the end of the marriage).
 The characters do not directly interact except for a wedding song in the middle as their timelines intersect.

+In 2014, a film adaptation directed by Richard LaGravenese starring Anna Kendrick and Jeremy Jordan was released.

 Background

 The Last Five Years was inspired by Brown's failed marriage to Theresa O'Neill.
 O'Neill sued Brown on the grounds that the story of the musical violated non-disparagement and non-disclosure agreements within their divorce decree by representing her relationship with Brown too closely.
-Brown, in turn, sued O’Neill for interfering with his creative work and his creative process.
-As part of the legal settlement for both suits, Brown removed all references to the character being Irish Catholic, and changed the song "I Could Be in Love With Someone Like You" to "Shiksa Goddess" in order to reduce the similarity between the character, Cathy, and O'Neill.
+Brown, in turn, sued O'Neill for interfering with his creative work and his creative process.
+As part of the legal settlement for both suits, Brown removed all references to Cathy being Irish Catholic, and changed the song "I Could Be in Love With Someone Like You" to "Shiksa Goddess" in order to reduce the similarity between the character and O'Neill.